gazebosim/gz-physics/tutorials/08_implement_custom_feature.md

 and implemented its functionalities in `src` folder.

-The `dartsim` plugin's \ref ignition::physics::FeatureList "FeatureList" could be found in \ref physicsplugin "Understanding the Physics Plugin" tutorial.
+The `dartsim` plugin's \ref ignition::physics::FeatureList "FeatureList" could be found in \ref physicsplugin "Understand physics plugin" tutorial.

 ### Plugin and feature requirements